Langford-H/Basilisk-Documentation/README.md

 # Basilisk Documentation
-This is a Documentation for PDE solver [Basilisk](http://basilisk.fr/) written by Haochen Huang, a master candidate in XJTU.
+This is a Documentation for PDE solver [Basilisk](http://basilisk.fr/) written by Haochen Huang.

 The doc is written for those who are interested in how things work inside Basilisk and want to alter the solver.